 1. Portugal’s official language is 1290

-Portuguese language was developed from the Latin, it was introduced in Portugal about 200 BC.
+The Portuguese language was developed from Latin, it was introduced in Portugal about 200 BC.
 However, it was not until 1290 that the Portuguese became the national language of Portugal after King Dennis was declared the state language of Portugal.
 Also, it is the official language of seven countries other than Portugal, which are – Brazil, Angola, Cape Verde, East Timor, Guinea-Bissau, Mozambique, and Sao Tomeo Principe.

 2. Only 5% of Portuguese speakers are in Portugal

 Of the more than 200 million native Portuguese speakers, about 10 million of them live in Portugal.
-Although it is the official language of Portuguese, there are more Portuguese speakers in Brazil than any other country using the Portuguese language!
+Although it is the official language of Portuguese, there are more Portuguese speakers in Brazil than in any other country using the Portuguese language!
 In addition, Portuguese is spoken in Europe, South America, and even Africa.